renegamino012/Google-Data-Analytics-Capstone--Cyclistic-Case-Study/README.md

     *  Since patrons may be active in recreational activities with others, Cyclistic could develop a referral program that pairs with the annual membership, with a generous discount for one or both parties.
 For example, first-time members receive a discounted membership if they apply a referral code during the purchase.
 Likewise, the associated member could receive a small discount on electric bicycles for the summer.
 2. Partner with local institutions and establishments to sponsor the Cyclistic membership.
     * Through partnerships with local institutions and establishments, annual membership is promoted to employees and students.
 For example, a first-time subscription discount may be suitable because Cyclistic is developing a strategy to convert existing riders.
     * Similar to above, Cyclistic could focus on local establishments and recreational areas, which are popular during the summer.
-However, instead of advertising around these areas, Cyclistic could partner with their corresponding organizations for the purposes of marketing.
+However, instead of advertising around these areas, Cyclistic could partner with their corresponding organizations for marketing.

 However, there is one recommendation for Cyclistic if the company is interested in structural changes.

-2. Develop a seasonal pass for casual riders during the summer.
+3. Develop a seasonal pass for casual riders during the summer.
     * Some demographics are specifically available in the summer, including but not limited to: tourists and student populations.
 Because of the expected decline in utility for annual memberships, a seasonal pass is a compromise between the options for casual riders and the membership.